Cryptic crossword: Anagrams

-Anagram clues are characterized by an indicator word adjacent to a phrase that has the same number of letters as the answer.
-The indicator tells the solver that there is an anagram they need to solve to work out the answer.
-Indicators come either before or after the letters to be anagrammed.
+Anagram clues are characterized by the codeword (the anagram indicator or – among enthusiasts – anagrind) placed adjacent to a word or phrase made up of the letters to be rearranged (the anagram fodder).
+The indicator tells the solver an anagram exists, and the fodder provides the anagram to be solved.
+Indicators can come either directly before or directly after the fodder.

 In an American cryptic, only the words given in the clue may be anagrammed; in some older puzzles, the words to be anagrammed may be clued and then anagrammed.
-So in this clue:
+This kind of clue is called an indirect anagram.
+For example, in: